MISSION

 GET TO KNOW TRAVIS GRIBBLE

 leader, and SWAT sergeant team leader.
-During the course of my career I was a part of countless critical incidents and I always thought none of the calls were affecting me.
-In 2016 I experienced what I now know to be a life-changing call.
-For five years after the call I never sought appropriate help and I was slowly self-destructing within.
-As the years and calls went by my cup was reaching capacity and in 2021 I was brought to my knees.
+During the course of my career I was a part of countless critical incidents and I always thought none of the calls were affecting me, or at least that is what I told myself.
+In 2016 I experienced a horrific and life-changing call.
+For five years after the call I never sought appropriate help and I was slowly self-destructing from within.
+As the years and calls went by my cup was reaching capacity and I was not healthy.
+In March of 2021 my team was called to conduct a hostage rescue and the outcome was not what we had planned.
+I reached a point of extreme despair and hit rock bottom.
 Thankfully I was put in touch with a therapist who specializes in first responder care and I began the journey of healing.

 OUR LOGO